Sweden - Data Protection Overview

 There are no variations from the GDPR.

-IMY has published an internal guideline (only available in Swedish here) for the use of its corrective powers under Article 58(2) of the GDPR.
-The guideline aims to create a uniform application of the use of corrective powers within the authority.
+IMY has previously published an internal guideline for the use of its corrective powers under Article 58(2) of the GDPR.
+However, due to Guideline 04/2022 on the calculation of administrative fines under the GDPR (Version 1.0) (12 May 2022) from the EDPB, IMY has decided to revoke this guideline.

 Administrative fines imposed on public authorities